 The pièce de résistance is the Martinborough Hotel, right on the square, built in 1882.
 It’s an elegant old lady that could tell many a tale of the travellers and settlers who have stayed and imbibed over the years.

-There are only 20 rooms.
-The luxurious suites out the back have been newly refurbished, each one unique, in a beautiful garden setting and this is thee place to stay.
 The original character remains in the heritage and petite suites upstairs above the bar and restaurant, and each is decorated individually, some with claw-foot bath tubs, all with Ashley & Co bathroom products, and French doors opening onto the wraparound veranda on the first floor.
 Each has unique linen curtains and plush bedding.

-The ground floor restaurant, Union Square Bistro & Bar, is one of the best in town and the bar is a great place to plonk for an ale and watch some sport, or sit outside with a wine under the umbrellas and soak in the village vibe.
+The ground floor restaurant, Union Square Bistro & Bar, is one of the best in town and the bar is a great place to plonk oneself for an ale and watch some sport, or sit outside with a wine under the umbrellas and soak in the village vibe.

 Look to the right and you’ll see the oldest family business in town: Pain & Kershaw general store, which has been run by the Kershaw family since 1910.
 P&K, as the locals call it, is now a grocery, general store and Mitre 10 all in one.